 - All appliances, including the garbage disposal, alarm system (if needed) and all smoke detectors.

-Every city in San Mateo County has different regulations in regards to home inspections, so it it best to use a local inspector recommended by your Realtor.
+Every city in San Diego County has different regulations in regards to home inspections, so it it best to use a local inspector recommended by your Realtor.
 If the inspection uncovers issues in the home regarding health and safety issues, a need for the roof or ventilation system to be replaced, a problem in the home’s foundation or significant drainage concerns, you will want to further explore the problem at the seller’s expense.